 - After I've done my research, I look through my notes to guess at what keywords would be most popular.
 Using notepad, I make a generic list of those keywords.
 I'm not looking for individual words though, I'm looking for two to four word phrases.

-- Next, I mosey on over to Google and use their Keyword Tool.
-(Yes, click on the blue text, it's a link that will take you there.
-Finish reading the article first though, you might miss out on something insignificant.)
+- Next, I start doing keyword research by using an easily found keyword research tool online.
 With notepad open, copy and past one phrase at a time into the keyword tool, type in their random letters, and click the little button.
 It'll give you a list of how well that phrase ranks in the Google search engine, as well as the advertiser competition.

 - Again, using notepad, I copy over the keywords (phrases) that rank somewhere in the middle.
 In other words, if a keyword has too many hits, the competition for that particular phrase is fierce.
 It's better to find a keyword that has a little competition, but not enough to where it's buried so deep that nobody can find it.
 Phrases that are three or four words work best.